Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Preliminaries

-The process~$\mathscr{Z}_n$ will have a natural boundary, the circle of radius~$\rho$ centered at zero, and we will be considering the hard-edge scaling regime, in which we zoom in on the interface of size~$O(1/n)$ around this boundary.
+where~$\sigma_\rho(dz)$ is the normalized uniform measure on the circle~$\{|z| = \rho\}$ and~$\kappa = 1 - b \rho^{2b}$.
+We note the presence of the second term, singular with respect to the first.
+Correspondingly, the restricted process~$\mathscr{Z}_n$ will have a natural boundary, the circle~$\{|z| = \rho\}$, and we will be considering the hard-edge scaling regime, in which we zoom in on the interface of size~$O(1/n)$ around this boundary.
 Specifically, transform the process~$\mathscr{Z}_n$ by